clue/reactphp-connection-manager-extra/README.md

 ### Timeout

-`ConnectionManager\Extra\ConnectionManagerTimeout`
-Maximum timeout interval in seconds.
+The `ConnectionManagerTimeout($connectionManager, $timeout)` sets a maximum `$timeout` in seconds on when to give up waiting for the connection to complete.

 ### Delay

-`ConnectionManager\Extra\ConnectionManagerDelay`

-Similar to [timeout](#timeout), but instead of setting a maximum timeout, initial delay in seconds to pass before connection attempt
+The `ConnectionManagerDelay($connectionManager, $delay)` sets a fixed initial `$delay` in seconds before actually trying to connect.
+(Not to be confused with [`ConnectionManagerTimeout`](#timeout) which sets a _maximum timeout_.)

 ### Reject

-`ConnectionManager\Extra\ConnectionManagerReject`

-Simply reject every single connection attempt (particularly useful for below ManagerSelected) a simple connection manager that rejects every single connection attempt
+The `ConnectionManagerReject()` simply rejects every single connection attempt.
+This is particularly useful for the below [`ConnectionManagerSelective`][#selective] to reject connection attempts to only certain destinations (for example blocking advertisements or harmful sites).

 ### Swappable

-`ConnectionManager\Extra\ConnectionManagerSwappable`

-Interchangable during runtime.
-// connection manager decorator which simplifies exchanging the actual connection manager during runtime
+The `ConnectionManagerSwappable($connectionManager)` is a simple decorator for other `ConnectionManager`s to simplify exchanging the actual `ConnectionManager` during runtime (`->setConnectionManager($connectionManager)`).

 ### Consecutive

-`ConnectionManager\Extra\Multi\ConnectionManagerConsecutive`

-Multiple, select next and try each one once
+The `ConnectionManagerConsecutive($connectionManagers)` establishs connections by trying to connect through any of the given `ConnectionManager`s in consecutive order until the first one succeeds.

 ### Random

-`ConnectionManager\Extra\Multi\ConnectionManagerRandom`
+The `ConnectionManagerRandom($connectionManagers)` works much like `ConnectionManagerConsecutive` but instead of using a fixed order, it always uses a randomly shuffled order.

 ### Selective

-`ConnectionManager\Extra\Multi\ConnectionManagerSelective`

-Similar to firewall / networking access control lists (ACLs).
+The `ConnectionManagerSelective()` manages several `ConnectionManager`s and forwards connection through either of those besed on lists similar to to firewall or networking access control lists (ACLs).

+This allows fine-grained control on how to handle outgoing connections, like rejecting advertisements, delaying HTTP requests, or forwarding HTTPS connection through a foreign country.
+`->addConnectionManagerFor($connectionManager, $targetHost, $targetPort, $priority)`

 ## Install